Blaizzy/mlx-embeddings/docs/Manpage.md

 Uninstall and then reinstall a *`formula`* or *`cask`* using the same options it was originally installed with, plus any appended options specific to a *`formula`*.

+Unless `HOMEBREW_NO_INSTALLED_DEPENDENTS_CHECK` is set, `brew upgrade` or `brew reinstall` will be run for outdated dependents and dependents with broken linkage, respectively.

 Unless `HOMEBREW_NO_INSTALL_CLEANUP` is set, `brew cleanup` will then be run for the reinstalled formulae or, every 30 days, for all formulae.